tkideneb1999/GameAssetPipelineProgram/readme.md

 ![grafik](https://user-images.githubusercontent.com/13368962/151029251-79f483c8-118a-4cb5-9c3f-fdeb3860534e.png)

 ## Known Issues
-- Step selection highlight in Pipeline Overview not working
 - Do not modify the pipeline after using it in any assets!
 - Texture sets that have different outputs are not supported
 - No Position Map Baker available
-- For Python Version 3.10: PyQt5 throws an error when installing it